anjsimmo/javaArrayListBenchmark/README.md

 # Java ArrayList element removal techniques benchmark

-This repo performs a timing benchmark of various methods to remove even second element from an ArrayList.
+This repo performs a timing benchmark of various methods to remove every second element from an ArrayList.

 (Spoiler: removing elements from an ArrayList is slow!
 If you need to frequently add/remove elements in the middle of a list, consider using a [LinkedList](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html) instead)